codespell-project/codespell/README.rst

     codespell -I FILE, --ignore-words=FILE

 This flag can be used to whitelist certain words that are in the ``codespell_lib/data/dictionary.txt``.
 The format of the whitelist file is one word per line.
-Invoke using: ``codespell -I path/to/file.txt`` to execute codespell referencing said whitelist. **Important note:** The whitelist passed to ``-I`` is case-sensitive based on how it is listed in dictionary.txt.
+Invoke using: ``codespell -I path/to/file.txt`` to execute codespell referencing said whitelist. **Important note:** The whitelist passed to ``-I`` is case-sensitive based on how it is listed in ``dictionary.txt``.

 Useful commands::